50 Free Things To Do In London With Toddlers

 READ MY POST WITH EVERYTHING YOU NEED TO KNOW ABOUT CITY FARMS.

-City Farms are much smaller than suburban farms and you wont find a huge soft play but you also wont have the large entry fee they come with.
+City Farms are much smaller than suburban farms, and you won’t find a huge soft play, but you also won’t have the large entry fee that comes with.

-We’ve been to 5 of them and enjoyed them all (although I probably won’t go back to Woodlands Farm Trust).
+We’ve been to 5 of them and enjoyed them all.
 They’re all fairly similar and are a lovely way to spend a few hours with little kids.

 Photos from: Surrey Docks Farm | Mudchute Farm | Spitalfields Farm

 TOP TIP: You can easily combine a city farm with another free activity to make a full day out.
 For example, Mudchute Farm has a really great playground nearby.
-Both Spitalfields and Hackney city farms are about 20 minutes walk from The Young V&A Museum and Kentish Town City Farm is less than a15 minutes walk from Hampstead Heath Park.
+Both Spitalfields and Hackney City Farms are about 20 20-minute walk from The Young V&A Museum, and Kentish Town City Farm is less than a15 15-minute walk from Hampstead Heath Park.

 • The Sky Garden is a personal favourite.
 Read our full guide HERE.